Looking for the best stroller for twins? In this article we discuss the various types of twin strollers and our favorites of each.

 In a nutshell, there are three types of twin strollers.

 Last are the double umbrella strollers, which are lightweight(ish) and indispensable for travel with your 6+ month old twinnies.
 For those, please see the double umbrella stroller guide.

 For newborn twins, there are two routes you can take in the stroller department:

-- Get a double frame stroller for the first 9 months or so, then get your “real stroller” later in the first year.
+1. Get a double frame stroller for the first 9 months or so, then get your “real stroller” later in the first year.

 Frame strollers are built specifically to hold babies in their car seats – and nothing else (i.e., they don’t have “seats” of their own).
 Thus, they only last for as long as your babes are in their infant car seats, which is roughly a year (or less).
 Realistically, most twin parents use them for about 9 months.
 After 9 months (give or take), the babies are too heavy to carry around in their car seats.

 The main reason people use frame strollers is because they are extremely lightweight (compared to their full-sized counterparts), easy to use, and easy to get in and out of the car.

 If you live in a rural area, or any area where you will encounter non-paved or uneven surfaces (cobblestones, uneven sidewalks, etc.) on a daily basis, or you live in a place with snow/ice, etc., the frame stroller won’t work very well for you.
 Thus, an all-terrain twin stroller is more appropriate.

 Most parents of multiples stick with strategy number one to start with, the simple twin car seat stroller frame, because it’s so lightweight and convenient (with the caveat that frame strollers don’t work well on rough terrain), and then later upgrade to their full-featured stroller.